Vincent Namatjira

 Vincent Namatjira (born 14 June 1983) is an Aboriginal Australian artist living in Indulkana, in the APY lands in South Australia.
-After being a finalist for the Archibald Prize three times, he became the first Indigenous artist to win the prize in 2020 for his work Stand strong for who you are, and his work selected as a finalist or winning entry in a number of other significant art awards.
-He is the great-grandson of the famous Arrente watercolour artist Albert Namatjira.
+After being a finalist for the Archibald Prize three times, in 2020 he became the first Indigenous artist to win the prize for his work Stand strong for who you are, and his work selected as a finalist or winning entry in a number of other significant art awards.
+He is the great-grandson of the Arrente watercolour artist Albert Namatjira.

 Early life

 Namatjira was born on 14 June 1983 in Alice Springs in the Northern Territory, and spent his early years in Hermannsburg.
 He is the great-grandson of renowned watercolour artist Albert Namatjira, and identifies as a Western Aranda man.
-After his mother, Jillian, died in 1991, Vincent and his sister were removed by the state and sent to foster homes in Perth, Western Australia, thousands of kilometres away.
+After his mother, Jillian, died in 1991, Vincent and his sister were removed by the government and sent to foster homes in Perth, Western Australia, thousands of kilometres away.

 Of this period, he has said that he felt lost and did not have good memories of childhood, especially as an adolescent.
 When he was 18, he travelled to Ntaria (Hermannsburg) to find his extended family.
-Here he reconnected with lost culture, language and country, and got involved with land management issues.
+There, he reconnected with lost culture, language and country, and got involved with land management issues.
 During a trip through the Anangu Pitjantjatjara Yankunytjatjara, he met his wife, Natasha, and settled with her family at Kanpi.

 In 2011, he was inspired to take up painting by Natasha and her father, Kunmanara (Jimmy) Pompey, both artists based at Iwantja Arts, an Aboriginal-owned and -operated centre in Indulkana.

 He and his family visited Ntaria, where they studied his aunt, the late Elaine Namatjira (cited as Eileen), a leader of the Hermannsburg Potters, create artworks about their country.
 He also learnt more of the impact of his great-grandfather, Albert Namatjira.